DivyaKadav/Translation_Projects_Divya/README.md

 # Translation_Projects_Divya
-Personal translation projects in Japanese, English, Chinese, Marathi, and German for showcasing practical language skills for professional translation roles.
+This repository contains samples of my translation work across multiple languages, including Japanese, Chinese, Marathi, German, and English.
+These projects showcase my language skills, attention to cultural context, and ability to handle real-world translation tasks.

+## Notes
+All projects are academic or self-initiated samples and intended for portfolio purposes only.